StreakYC/react-float-anchor/README.md

 * `float` must be null, or a React node.
 If null, then FloatAnchor won't do anything other than render `anchor` as-is.
-If non-null, `float` will be rendered in a container div which has `position:fixed` styling, is attached directly to the document body, and is positioned to line up with the anchorRef element.
+If non-null, `float` will be rendered in a container div which has `position:fixed` styling, is attached directly to the document body (or parentElement), and is positioned to line up with the anchorRef element.
 * `options` is an optional object of options to control how the float element's container is aligned to the anchor element.
 The options are the same as those supported by [contain-by-screen (version ^1.0)](https://github.com/AgentME/contain-by-screen#readme).